-In order to show this function easily a switch is implemented between the CL15 pin and VS. When the device is in sleep mode, pressing the S115 switch generates a wake-up pulse.
+In order to show this function easily a switch is implemented between the CL15 pin and VS. When the device is in sleep mode pressing the switch S115 generates a wake-up pulse.
 The local wake-up request is indicated by a low level at the NIRQ pin, generating an interrupt for the microcontroller, which is displayed in the GUI.